BarunKGP/genrelessrecs/docs/midterm.md

 ![Different Genre](images/diff_genre.png)

 ## Challenges faced
 The dataset is heavily skewed towards Rock songs, which are the overwhelming majority of data points in the dataset.
-This makes it difficult to accurately predict the genre of a song and we had to perform standardization of the dataset to make it more accurate.
-However, the sheer number of Rock songs in the dataset still represents a challenge for analysis.
+This makes it difficult to accurately predict the genre of a song and we had to perform standardization and balancing of the dataset to make it more accurate.
+However, balancing results in discarding a lot of information.
+Hence, the sheer number of Rock songs in the dataset still represents a challenge for analysis.

 ## Plans for Part 2 of the project